swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 Diagnostics emitted in relation to a specific feature in adoption mode must belong to a diagnostic group named after the feature.
-The names of diagnostic groups can be displayed along with diagnostic messages using `-print-diagnostic-groups` and can be used to associate a message with a particular feature.
+The names of diagnostic groups can be displayed alongside diagnostic messages using `-print-diagnostic-groups` and used to associate messages with features.

 ## Source compatibility